Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Numerical implementation

 Given a division rate $B(x)$, a growth rate kernel $\rho$, an initial distribution $\mu({d{\boldsymbol{x}}})$ for the node $(\xi_{\emptyset},\tau_{\emptyset})$ (as in Theorem \ref{upper bound}) and a dataset size $n=2^{N_n}$, we simulate the full tree and the sparse tree schemes recursively: \begin{enumerate} \item Given $(\xi_{u^-},\tau_{u^-}),$ we select at random its lifetime $\zeta_{u^-}$ (by a rejection sampling algorithm) with probability density

-following the computations of Section~\ref{estimation of the division rate}. \item We derive the two sizes at birth $\xi_u$ (with $u = (u^-, 0)$ and $(u^-,1)$) by Formula~\eqref{fundamental}. \item We simulate at random the growth rates $\tau_{u}$ (by the rejection sampling algorithm) according to the distribution $\rho(\tau_{u^-}, dv).$ \item For the sparse tree case, we select only one offspring (either $(u^-,0)$ of $(u^-,1)$), whereas we keep both for the full tree case. \end{enumerate} In order to stay in line with previous simulations of \cite{DHRR} we pick $B(x)=x^2$.
+following the computations of Section~\ref{estimation of the division rate}. \item We derive the size at birth $\xi_u$ for the two offsprings (with $u = (u^-, 0)$ and $(u^-,1)$ with obvious notation) by Formula~\eqref{fundamental}. \item We simulate at random the growth rates $\tau_{u}$ (by the rejection sampling algorithm) according to the distribution $\rho(\tau_{u^-}, dv).$ \item For the sparse tree case, we select only one offspring (either $(u^-,0)$ of $(u^-,1)$), whereas we keep both for the full tree case. \end{enumerate} In order to stay in line with previous simulations of \cite{DHRR} we pick $B(x)=x^2$.
 We fix $\mu(d{\boldsymbol x})$ as the uniform distribution over $[1/3,3]\times {\mathcal E}$, with ${\mathcal E} = [0.2, 3]$.
 As for the growth rate kernel, we implement

 where $g$ is a uniform distribution over $[1-\alpha, 1+\alpha]$ for some $\alpha >0$, and dilated by a scaling factor so that $\big(\int (v'-v)^2\rho(v,dv')\big)^{1/2}=1/2$.
 We also condition the values of $\tau_u$ to stay in ${\mathcal E}$ (by rejection sampling).